mausumi45/E-Commerce-RFM-Analytics/README.md

 7. Over 30% of customers have gold-level loyalty, 29% have platinum-level loyalty, 21% have silver-level loyalty, and the rest are titanium.
 8. CustomerID 4043 is the most loyal customer identified.

+### Recommendations :
+1. about more than 55% customers are more loyal ,So that the Ecommerce channel Reward the most loyal customers with personalized offers and discounts, such as early access to sales or exclusive products.Use targeted email campaigns to keep these customers engaged and informed about new products and promotions.Encourage these customers to refer their friends and family through a referral program, offering them incentives for doing so.
+2. For least loyal customers, Offer incentives to encourage these customers to make repeat purchases, such as free shipping or a discount on their next order.
+Use retargeting ads to remind these customers about products they previously showed interest in but did not purchase.
+Analyze the reasons for their low loyalty and take steps to address any issues they may have experienced with the business.
+Improve the customer experience to retain their loyalty and prevent churn.